-Hong Kong activists protest suspected gang attack in defiance of police ban
+Police fire tear gas in clash with Hong Kong protesters over banned march

-HONG KONG (Reuters) - Several thousand protesters defied a police ban on Saturday to converge on a rural Hong Kong town where suspected triad gang members attacked protesters and commuters at a train station last weekend.
+HONG KONG (Reuters) - Police fired tear gas during clashes in a rural Hong Kong town on Saturday as several thousand activists gathered to protest an attack by suspected triad gang members on protesters and commuters at a train station last weekend.

-Police, widely criticised for failing to better protect the public from the attack by club-wielding men in Yuen Long, refused to allow the march in the town on safety grounds.
+Police, widely criticised for failing to better protect the public from the attack by club-wielding men in Yuen Long, had refused to allow the march in the town on safety grounds.

-But activists pushed ahead and by 4.45 p.m.
-(0845 GMT) several thousand had gathered in sweltering heat, many chanting slogans against the police.
+But protesters pushed ahead and what began as a peaceful action by several thousand in sweltering afternoon heat soon grew increasingly tense with stand-offs between police and protesters in several locations.

-Residents described a growing police presence in the area earlier on Saturday, with force chiefs insisting they would seek to keep order.
-Extra fortifications have been placed around the Yuen Long district police station.

-Police inside the station and on the roof filmed the protesters as the march began.
+Rocks and bottles were thrown at police by protesters, who were also building barricades out of street furniture.
+Police responded in at least one location with tear gas.

-“They failed the public,” a protester called Kevin, in a red T-shirt, said of the police as he stood outside the police station, gripping its gates.
+“They failed the public,” a protester called Kevin, in a red T-shirt, said of the police earlier in the afternoon, as he stood outside the police station, gripping its gates.

 “They deliberately let the triads beat up protesters to get revenge on us ...
 We’re here to teach them a lesson,” he said, as he shouted an obscenity at the police.